jostey/jostey.github.io/_posts/2021-11-8-Brainfuck-HTB.md

 ![searchsploit]({{ site.baseurl }}/images/brainfuck/searchsploit.jpg)

-If we read the PoC of Privilege Escalation, we can see a HTML with a POST call to a domain.abc/wp-admin/admin-ajax.php .
+If we read the PoC of Privilege Escalation (41006 in searchsploit), we can see a HTML with a POST call to a domain.abc/wp-admin/admin-ajax.php .
 We should edit the value of username with a valid user.
 As we had an admin user we tried with him.

 ![exploit]({{ site.baseurl }}/images/brainfuck/exploit.jpg)
 ![admin]({{ site.baseurl }}/images/brainfuck/admin.jpg)